seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 autosuggestValue.value = [1, 2, 3, 4, { whatever: 'you want' }];
 ```

-The correct way to derive `Autosuggest`'s props is to use [typescript 4.7's instantiation expression feature][instantiation expression].
+The correct way to derive `Autosuggest`'s props is to use [TypeScript 4.7's instantiation expression feature][instantiation expression].
 This feature allows you to create a specialized version of a generic function that only accepts
 specific types.
 Since functional components are just functions, we can do this for components too: